sbt/sbt/src/sphinx/Detailed-Topics/Launcher.rst

 A user downloads the launcher jar and creates a script to run it.
 In this documentation, the script will be assumed to be called `launch`.
-For unix, the script would look like:
-`java -jar sbt-launcher.jar "$@"`
+For Unix, the script would look like: `java -jar sbt-launcher.jar "$@"`

 The user then downloads the configuration file for the application (call it `my.app.configuration`) and creates a script to launch it (call it